 - We are committed to continuously improving our environmental practices and demonstrate respect for our local community and wider society.

-- We are committed to responsibly sourcing, where possible we purchase local seasonal and responsibly raised, grown and sourced products.
+- We are committed to responsibly sourcing, where possible we purchase local seasonal and responsibly raised, grown and sourced products throughout the island of Ireland.

 - 53.3 Degrees is the coffee bean served at the Seed Café.
 It is sourced from coffee farmers from a co-operative in Anserma, Colombia.
 In recognition of the name, 53.3 cent of every 53.3 kilos of coffee sold is channelled back into the local community where the beans are sourced from.